alexmitelman/blog/content/posts/python-best-practice/Automating Python Best Practices for a New Project.md

 ---
-title: "Automating Python Best Practices for a New Project in 2021"
+title: "Python Best Practices for a New Project in 2021"
 date: 2020-10-18
-lastmod: 2021-01-12
+lastmod: 2021-03-01
 draft: false
 tags: ["python", "vs code"]
 TableOfContents: true